A Lot or a Little?

 Parents Need to Know

-Parents need to know that, though Max misbehaves, the message is one of parental love.
+Parents need to know that Maurice Sendak's Where the Wild Things Are is a classic of children's literature.
+Although Max misbehaves, the message is one of parental love.
 This subtle masterpiece of story, writing, and art will have kids asking for repeated readings.
 Colorful language and a world of imagination make this wild adventure a fun learning experience.

 This wonderful book is arguably Sendak's best work -- and one of the true classics of children's literature.
 Perhaps the most appealing element is the wordless series of illustrations in which, after Max begins the "wild rumpus," he and his new friends dance and cavort through six pages of some of the most whimsical, enchanting, and unique artwork in children's literature.
 The message of unconditional parental love is reassuring to young ones and a perfect ending to the story.